 Exception: If you already have an international secondary education qualification from this group and if you have successfully completed one or two years at a university in your home country or another country, you will not usually be required to take the assessment examination.

 FAU does not have its own Studienkolleg; the Studienkolleg for all Bavarian universities is in Munich.
 If you wish to apply to attend a Studienkolleg before starting at FAU, you will be referred to the Studienkolleg in Munich.
-In order to apply via FAU, you must first send your certificates to uni-assist for a preliminary review (Vorprüfungsdokumentation or VPD) and submit the results of this VPD along with your application.
-For more information about the preliminary review, please see www.uni-assist.de.
 You can apply via the portal campo.fau.de.
-Please submit a signed print-out of the application for admission together with a copy of the preliminary review results and proof of language proficiency at CEFR B2 level to the FAU Admissions Office by 15 July (for the winter semester) or 15 January (for the summer semester).
+Please submit a signed print-out of the application for admission together with the common documents and a copy of the preliminary review results and proof of language proficiency at CEFR B2 level to the FAU Admissions Office by 15 July (for the winter semester) or 15 January (for the summer semester).

 After passing the assessment examination, you will have to apply for a place on the degree programme at the University.